 Can I work while I am in the program?
 There is no restriction against working while enrolled in the Nursing Program.
 However, it is not recommended to work more than 16-20 hours a week as it can interfere with your success in the program.
 It is not advised to work on days in which classes or clinical experiences are assigned.
 You will not be permitted to leave early or arrive late to clinical or class.
 Limited scholarship money is available.
 Financial aid and low-cost loans are available please contact the Financial Aid Office.

 When can I submit an application for the 2-year program?
-Applications are accepted only from November 1st thru end of January 31st of the application year.
-The application will be available through your Classweb account.
+Applications are accepted only from November 2nd thru end of January 29th of the application year.
+The application will be available through your Class-Web account.
 Student ID is required to access the application.
 Please follow the steps as outlined in Application Procedures.
 If you are an LVN or transfer student, please refer to LVN-RN/Advanced Standing for application procedures.

 How do you select your students for the 2-year program?
-Applicants who meet the eligibility requirements are will be by chosen by a merit calculation (Criterion Score or Eligibility Worksheet) sections 1-5.
-The students with the top 120 merit based scores will be asked to take or submit their TEAS V official test from ATI to finalize the selection of the top 50 applicants.
-Student can earn only one "C" in their science course and repeat "W" or failing grade in only one course.
+Applicants who meet the eligibility requirements are will be by chosen by a merit calculation (Criterion Score or Eligibility Worksheet) sections 1-7.
+A student can earn only one "C" in their science course and repeat "W" or failing grade in only one course.

 Can I bring my transcripts to you?
-No, one copy of your Official (sealed) transcript(s) must be submitted by mail to Admissions and Records department or included with your application.
+No, one copy of your Official (sealed) transcript(s) must be included with your application and submitted by mail.
 Do not send a copy to the Nursing Program Office.

 How many students do you accept?
-We accept up to 50 students once a year for the Fall Semester.
+We accept up to 40 students once a year for the incoming Fall Semester.

 Do you have a Spring entry period?
 No. The program accepts students once a year for the 2-year program that begins in the Fall Semester.